-Spoon feeding your little one?
 We think the BEABA First Stage Baby Spoon Set (4-pack) is a winner for dishing up your baby's first foods.
-The silicone handle is comfortable for parents, and the spoon tip is soft for baby's gums and teeth.
-We appreciate that the spoon is seamless, and everything that touches the baby's mouth is silicone (free of BPA, Phthalate, and lead).
-The set is dishwasher safe, too.
+The silicone handle is comfortable for parents, and the spoon tip is soft for a baby's gums and teeth.
+We appreciate that the one-piece spoon is seamless, and everything that touches the baby's mouth is silicone (free of BPA, Phthalate, and lead).
+The set is dishwasher-safe, too.

-The silicone feels tacky and can collect particles and lint, which is typical for this material.
-Thankfully, we believe the spoon is easy to clean, especially as a one-piece product.
-The spoon may also stain after dishing up some purees, and we suggest rinsing the spoon soon after use.
-Despite some flaws, we think the BEABA is an all-around winner for parent and baby.
+The silicone feels tacky and can collect fiber particles and lint, a typical issue for this material.
+We think this flaw is mild and manageable by checking over the spoon before use and quickly handwashing.
+Keep in mind the utensils may stain after dishing up some purees; however, we suggest rinsing soon after use to reduce potential discoloring.
+Despite some flaws, we think the BEABA is an all-around winner for parents and babies.

-If you are shopping on a budget, the Munchkin Lift Infant Spoons (6-pack) offers practicality at an affordable cost.
-The spoon is slim, long, which works for reaching inside baby food jars.
-The spoon tip is squared off and flexible.
-We appreciate the base feature, which keeps the spoon tip off the table and away from germs.
-This product is all plastic (BPA free), and top-rack dishwasher safe.
+The Munchkin Lift Infant Spoons (6-pack) offers practicality at an affordable price.
+The spoons are slim and long, like something you'd get with your Dairy Queen Blizzard, making reaching inside baby food jars a cinch.
+The spoons' tips are squared off plus flexible and gentle when wiping a baby's face.
+We appreciate the "lift" feature, keeping the spoon's head off the table and away from germs.
+This product is all plastic (BPA-free) and top-rack dishwasher safe.

 Why You Should Trust Us

-BabyGearLab has hands-on testd many products over the past decade, developing comprehensive testing methods to rate and rank baby gear.
-Leading our review is Molly Bradac, Research Analyst, and professional nanny with over 14 years of experience.
+BabyGearLab has hands-on tested many products over the past decade, developing comprehensive testing methods to rate and rank baby gear.
+Leading our review is Molly Bradac, Senior Review Editor and professional nanny with over 15 years of experience.
 Leaning on her vast expertise and skills, Molly can provide expert recommendations to help families find the perfect product for their needs.
-Each product in our review was purchased, and hands-on tested to evaluate performance.
+Little testers also contribute to our review and play an essential role by providing feedback from a child's perspective.
+Each product in our review was purchased and experienced hands-on testing to evaluate performance.